OpenAddressesUK/OLD_openaddressesuk.github.io/about/data/faq.md

 #### You state that you are exploring revenue generation options.
 Will the Open Addresses data really be open data?

 The data collected and maintained by Open Addresses will always be available in full, for free, as open data.
 Open data is information that is available for anyone to use, for any purpose, at no cost.
-To generate the revenue we need to be sustainable we may provide additional chargeable products and services or we may secure funding through other routes but we are only beginning to explore the options.

 ### Intellectual Property